Nastel/tnt4j-stream-jmx/README.md

 //schedule collection (ping) for given MBean filter and 30000 ms sampling period platformJmx.setSchedule(Pinger.JMX_FILTER_ALL, 30000).run();
 ```
-Below is an example of creating collection for all registered mbean servers:
+Below is an example of how to sample all registered mbean servers:
 ```java
 // obtain PingFactory instance
 PingFactory factory = DefaultPingFactory.getInstance();